fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 values.

-Since the KMF acts as the server in the DTLS-SRTP exchanges with the endpoint, it will dictate to the endpoint which cipher to employ for encryption and authentication via the ExtendedServerHello message (see [@!RFC5764]).
-To ensure successful HBH operations, the cipher chosen by the KMF **MUST** be a cipher that is supported by both the endpoint and the MDD.
+Since the KMF acts as the server in the DTLS-SRTP exchanges with the endpoint, it will negotiate with the endpoint which cipher to employ for encryption and authentication.
+To ensure successful HBH operations, the ciphers negotiated  by the KMF **MUST** be a ciphers that are supported by the MDD.

 # Tunneling Protocol